Laura Gardiner

 Laura Gardiner (born 21 November 2002) is an Australian rules footballer playing for the Sydney Swans in the AFL Women's (AFLW).
 She previously played for the Geelong Football Club from 2021 to season 7.

-A hard-working midfielder, Gardiner has been a prolific ball-winner throughout her career.
-She set records for most disposals in a game in the NAB League Girls in 2020 with 38, and in the VFL Women's (VFLW) in 2021 with 49.
+Gardiner was selected in the 2023 AFL Women's All-Australian team and is a dual Sydney Club Champion.

 AFL Women's career

 Geelong (2021–2022)

 Gardiner was drafted by Geelong with pick no. 20 in the 2020 AFL Women's draft from local club the Geelong Falcons.
 Gardiner made her AFLW debut in the Cats' 29-point loss to St Kilda in round 4, 2021, going on to play 3 senior games in her first season.
 She played another 15 games for Geelong across the two seasons in 2022, but struggled to cement her position in the senior side and the midfield.
 Despite this, Gardiner performed strongly at VFLW level, winning Geelong's best and fairest in 2021 and being named in the team of the year in 2022.
 She was traded to Sydney in exchange for pick no. 1 in the 2023 AFL Women's supplementary draft on the final day of the corresponding trade period.